 Expectations were high given the upcoming Irish Open and the many positive reviews associated with the golf club.
 The course starts out with a string of tough par 4s moving away from the clubhouse, but they showcase how penal the course will be.
 The bunkers (as they should be) are true deep hazards which essentially eliminate making a par if you find one off the tee.
 The course doesn’t give you many chances to score or make birdies, and in places feels like a slog – especially with how punishing the bunkers are.

-Outside of the splendid collection of par 3s, the course didn’t visually appeal to me or make me stand in awe.
-The surrounding scenery and coastal beauty is obviously outstanding, but the spirit of the holes themselves didn’t offer up the same charm for me personally, and subsequently didn’t jump out as memorable.
+The surrounding scenery and coastal beauty is obviously outstanding, but the spirit of the holes themselves didn’t offer up the same charm for me personally.

 We played Glashedy yesterday in even stronger winds than the previous day, up to 40 mph.
 We nipped out early thanks to the friendly staff to take advantage of the lovely sunshine and had a great fun game of golf in very challenging conditions.
 I very much doubt that human hand will find either of the golf balls that I attempted to drive on the 4th with the wind blowing from the left.
 A relatively gentle start introduces you to a clearly modern links but with the sense of fun retained.
 The views are amazing from the upper ground with a great sense of isolation.
 The par 3's were all downhill leading to some peculiar shot making.
 Would love to return on a better day, the closing stretch into the teeth was a zig zag grind, bringing to mind PG Wodehouse's description of an Atlantic Convoy avoiding U-Boats.
 A great place to stay for a couple of days and enjoy 2 very good golf courses which we couldn't split on ranking.